The world of Small Business Search Engine Optimization (SEO) seems to change on a regular basis.

-Make sure that your content is right for your audience.
+Make sure your content development is right for your audience.
 This is extremely important for any small business.

-You don’t want to create something geared towards the younger generation using buzzwords that they are familiar with, talking about technology that they all use and general language that they utilize IF your audience is older.
+You don’t want to create something geared towards the younger generation using buzzwords that they are familiar with, talking about technology that they use and the general language they utilize IF your audience is older.

 You also don’t want to give them the wrong information.

 Wait, that’s common sense, right?

 You’d think so.
 However, I can’t count how many times well-intentioned websites and content creators tried to cross over and it just didn’t work.

 For instance, if you are going to a site to learn how to train your dog, then you really don’t want to learn how to train your alligator.